gaand/wdi_2_js_demo_spa/README.md

 User Stories are **small** focused descriptions of functionality that can be done by a developer in a small amount of time.

-It's a task, and we work with stakeholders to create these stories/tasks.
+They are a task, and we work with **stakeholders**, typically a business analyst or end user, to create these stories/tasks.
 Each story describes:

 * How important a task is. _It's **priority** relative to other stories._  **Lets set Priority to be from 1 to 5.
 1 is highest priority**